Terms and Conditions for buying goods and services on our website

 - We will only identify vulnerabilities that are already known at the date on which any tests are carried out, and which are capable of being exposed by the range of testing tools we deploy.
 You accept that it is in the nature of technical security testing that there may be flaws that will be uncovered in the future or by the use of alternative tools and attack methodologies, none of which could normally be identified at the time of testing, and you therefore agree that you will not, now or in the future, hold us to account for any such matters.

-- We will accept no liability for damages caused to you by any automated or non-automated attacks on your Internet-facing infrastructure or its applications, irrespective of whether or not our security testing activity carried out under this Agreement did, did not, or could have but did not identify any vulnerability exploited, or which might in future be exploited by any such attack.
+- We will accept no liability for damages caused to you by any automated or non-automated attacks on your Internet-facing infrastructure or its applications, irrespective of whether our security testing activity carried out under this agreement did, did not, or could have but did not identify any vulnerability exploited, or which might in future be exploited by any such attack.

 - We will identify vulnerabilities that our testing has exposed and, wherever possible, we will identify by reference to commonly available and published information the appropriate patches and fixes that are recommended to deal with the identified vulnerability, but it will be entirely your responsibility to formally identify and deploy an appropriate solution to the vulnerabilities identified by our security testing.

-- All our public training courses, including all those for which we act as booking agents for third-party training providers, are subject to the terms and conditions set out below.
+- All our training courses, including all those for which we act as booking agents for third-party training providers, are subject to the terms and conditions set out below.
 By booking a training course or a third-party training course through us, you accept these terms and conditions.
-All our in-house training courses are subject to a parallel set of General Terms and Conditions, which are available separately at the time of booking.

-- Prices for individual courses are as advertised on our website and are exclusive of VAT.
+- Prices for individual courses are as advertised on our website and exclude VAT.
 Where required, VAT will be added to the advertised price to arrive at the final total cost.
 The course price includes trainers’ time, provision of training rooms and necessary facilities, all necessary training materials and, as appropriate, morning, lunch and/or afternoon refreshments.
-It does not include travelling or other subsistence costs.
+It does not include travel or other subsistence costs.